 The Japanese hotel feminine humanoid |

-robotic cars or self-driving car are posing great threats to taxi/cab/truck drivers.
+Don't forget that robotic cars or self-driving car are posing great threats to taxi/cab/truck drivers.

 Now try to envisage a future where half of the world's population are out of jobs owing to the use of robots.
 What do you think would happen to humanity?
 I think at this juncture we should etched on our minds the warnings of Bill Gates, and Stephen Hawking that we should put every efforts to avoid them or that the use of these robots in industries will benefits humanity.